Spain is a popular destination for most travellers, but what is the best time to visit Spain?

-As these are most popular months to visit Spain, they are also the busiest and most expensive.
+As these are the most popular months to visit Spain, they are also the busiest and most expensive.

-While if you travel to Andalusia in summer, you can be confronted by 40-degree heat, which can be hard to stand!
+If you travel to Andalusia in summer, you can be confronted by 40-degree heat, which can be hard to stand!

 During this post, I will be trying to determine whether there is a best time to go to Spain.
 Or whether you should travel to Spain regardless of the month!

 Summer – June to August; Busy and hot temperatures